Coughlan-Lab/simple_camio/README.md

 1. Print the pattern from map_with_aruco.pdf.
 Should be printed at 300dpi.
 2. Plug in the camera (if using external camera).
 If using an external camera, make sure to set value of use_external_camera to 1 on line 91 of simple_calibration.py.
 3. Run simple_calibration.py.
 4. Place the target pattern in front of the camera, so all markers are visible by the camera.
 Hold the paper against a flat surface, if possible, and hold at an angle as shown in the template image overlay on the screen.
 Try to match the orientation of the template image.
+It need not match up identically--close is good enough.
-5. When all markers are visible and matching the template image, press the 'g' key.
+5. When all markers are visible and approximately matching the template image, press the 'g' key.
 The calibration info should then be printed to the console.
 It includes focal_length_x, focal_length_y, camera_center_x, and camera_center_y.
-6. Calibration info will be saved to file: camera_parameters.pkl.
+6. Calibration info will be saved to file: camera_parameters.json.
+7. After calibration, feel free to move the target pattern (in fact, we recommend a more fronto-parallel view).